 Mission: As one of the largest professional business clubs on campus, the LMU Accounting Society offers accounting majors professional development and career insights spanning public accounting, industry, government and education.
 Members develop leadership and communications skills through weekly lunch meetings and interactive social events with professionals.
-Additional events include an annual meet-the-firms night, career highlights from LMU alumni, networking events, career/résumé services, interview/recruiting help and a popular year-end banquet celebrating awards and scholarships.
+Additional benefits include an annual meet-the-firms night, networking events, career/résumé services, interview/recruiting help and a popular spring banquet celebrating awards and scholarships.

 Faculty Contact: Scott Delanty